Organic and Locally Grown!

 Tea & Talk Series

-Humboldt CAN will be presenting a speaker each month on topics related to physical activity, nutrition, and transportation.
+Humboldt CAN will be presenting a speaker every other month on topics related to physical activity, nutrition, and transportation.
 Tea, coffee and healthy breakfast snacks will be provided at all sessions.
 All sessions are free and will take place at the Community Wellness Center at 908 7th Street, Eureka.

 If you would like more information about Humboldt CAN or the Tea & Talk Series, or would like to join the email list, please contact Melanie Bettenhausen at (707) 826-8670 ext.
 132.